ElishaKay/react-email-app/README.md

 heroku git:remote -a project
 ```

-How to send custom HTML:
+How to send custom HTML with Gmail API:

 "@ArjunKava just set Content-Type: text/html; instead of Content-Type: text/plain;"